A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Introduction

 \section{Introduction}

-GNNs \cite{GNN_4700287} are a category of artificial neural networks specifically designed to handle data as graphs.
-GNNs display remarkable adaptability in handling highly interconnected data of diverse sizes.
-This versatility makes them suitable for a broad spectrum of domains and problem scenarios.
-Graphs can be categorized as either homogeneous or heterogeneous based on the variety of nodes and edges they encompass.
-Both types have been extensively researched for homogeneous graphs.
-Examples include the Graph Convolutional Network (GCN) \cite{DBLP:journals/corr/KipfW16} and the Graph Attention Network (GAT) \cite{veličković2018graph}.
-In contrast, the Heterogeneous Graph Neural Network (HetGNN) \cite{10.1145/3292500.3330961} and Heterogeneous Graph Transformer (HGT) \cite{hu2020heterogeneous} are tailored to handle heterogeneous graphs.
+Graph neural networks (GNNs) \cite{GNN_4700287} are a class of neural networks specifically designed to process graph data.
+GNNs show remarkable adaptability in managing highly interconnected data of varying scales, making them suitable for a wide range of domains and problems.
+Graphs are typically categorized as homogeneous or heterogeneous, based on the diversity of their nodes and edges.
+Extensive research has been conducted on both, with notable examples including the Graph Convolutional Network (GCN) \cite{DBLP:journals/corr/KipfW16} and the Graph Attention Network (GAT) \cite{veličković2018graph} for homogeneous graphs.
+Conversely, models like the Heterogeneous Graph Neural Network (HetGNN) \cite{10.1145/3292500.3330961} and the Heterogeneous Graph Transformer (HGT) \cite{hu2020heterogeneous} are specifically developed to address the complexities inherent in heterogeneous graphs \cite{HAN, MAGNN}.